-Researchers admit there are some limitations to using the SAGE in a community setting.
+The study concluded that the exam is an “internally consistent test that is very well balanced, with cognition, language, memory and visuospatial domains.”
+Though, researchers admit there are some limitations to using SAGE in a community setting.
 First, participants must be able to read, write and see to take the exam.
 Also, in a large community setting, participants may be less likely to follow up with their physician for a formal evaluation.

-The study concluded that the exam is an “internally consistent test that is very well balanced, with language, cognition, visuospatial, executive, and memory domains.”
-It also concluded that SAGE is an effective way to administer cognitive testing in community settings.
 Researchers hope that by establishing the exam as a way to effectively test for cognitive impairment, people will be diagnosed earlier, seek treatment options earlier and ultimately slow the progression of the disease.

-“What we found was that this SAGE, self-administered test correlated very well with the very detailed cognitive testing.”
+In that time, the test detected early signs of cognitive issues in 30% of the participants.
+Dr. Douglas Scharre reaffirmed his confidence in the test saying, “What we found was that this SAGE, self-administered test correlated very well with the very detailed cognitive testing.”

-When the test is repeated over time doctors can monitor their patients and detect slight changes in cognitive ability.
+When the test is repeated over time, doctors can monitor their patients and detect slight changes in cognitive ability.
 Scharre went on to say, “If we see this change, we can catch it really early, and we can start treatments much earlier than we did without a test.”